Example Program 1: MM_S1_Vis_Basic

 MLIN(MM_Pre, v500, fine, tool0);

-• MM_Pre := MM_Pose[1]: Assign the pose of the pick point (MM_Pose[1]) to variable MM_Pre.
+• MM_Pre := MM_Pose[1]: Assigns the pose of picking waypoint (MM_Pose[1]) to the MM_Pre variable.

-• MLIN(MM_Pre, v500, fine, tool0): Linear movement command of the robot, indicating that the robot moves linearly to the position specified by MM_Pre.
+• MLIN(MM_Pre, v500, fine, tool0): A robot linear-motion command that moves the robot in a straight line to the position specified by MM_Pre.

-Therefore, the preceding code means that the robot moves linearly to a point 100 mm above the pick point.
+The entire statement indicates that the robot moves linearly to 100 mm above the picking waypoint.

 MLIN(MM_Pose[1], v500, fine, tool0);

-The robot moves linearly from the pick approach point to the pick point.
+The robot moves from the approach waypoint of picking to the picking waypoint linearly.

 MLIN(MM_Pre, v500, fine, tool0);

-The robot moves to a point 100 mm above the pick point, that is, reaches the pick departure point.
+The robot moves to 100 mm above the picking waypoint and reaches the departure waypoint of picking.

 CALL: MM_Close_Socket();